 My kids love creating art.
 On any given day you can find my kitchen table covered with paper, markers, scissors and paint.
 Usually their art activities are open ended, but sometimes I like to provide a little artistic inspiration.
 Since we have been planting flowers in our garden I thought a flower craft would be of interest to my kids.
 I tried to think of a new way to make a flower and come up with a fun mixed media art project that uses one of our favorite cereals.
-This post has been sponsored by Post Foods and Pebbles Cereal.
+Learn how to make a flower craft with Fruity Pebbles.

 You will need: